webhoernchen/knife-profitbricks/README.md

   * This public key will be uploaded as authorized_keys to the ssh-user
   * Default is the first match of ~/.ssh/*.pub
   * can be set in .chef/knife.rb, too!
+ * fixed_ip
+  * can be a boolean value
+  * can only be set in node config

 ### The following steps will be executed